aliabs/fastapi-starterkit/README.md

 # Starter Kit for FastAPI on Google App Engine

-Starter project template for running a FastAPI-based application on Google App Engine Standard Python 3 Runtime.
+Starter project template for running a FastAPI-based application on Google Cloud Platform

 ## Scope of this starter kit

 The scope of this starter kit is fairly small, punting on the front-end UI implementation to avoid bloating the code and keeping the list of opinionated choices fairly minimal.
+And utilize GCP services for having a fast production environment deployment

 ### In scope and already implemented

 This starter kit includes the following:

 - Production-ready App Engine configuration (in `app.yaml`) with FastAPI ASGI app running via gunicorn and uvicorn
-- Continuous Integration (CI) workflow via GitHub Actions (see `.github/workflows/continous-integration.yaml`)
+- Continuous Integration (CI) workflow via Cloud Build for App Engine
+- Continuous deployment (CD) workflow via Cloud Build for App Engine
 - Unit tests via pytest (see `tests/test_api.py`)
+- Sample integration with Cloud Datastore or Cloud Firestore
+- Sample auth integration

 ### Not yet implemented

 The starter kit does not yet include the following (PRs are welcome):

+- Continuous Integration (CI) workflow via Cloud Build for CLoud Run, CLoud functions
-- Continous deployment (CD) workflow via GitHub Actions, leveraging https://github.com/GoogleCloudPlatform/github-actions
+- Continuous deployment (CD) workflow via Cloud Build for Cloud Run, Cloud functions
 - Acceptance/smoke tests hitting API endpoints on App Engine post-deployment
-- Sample integration with Cloud Datastore or Cloud Firestore
-- Sample auth integration

 ## Technologies